General Intelligence and Security Service: History

 The history of Dutch intelligence can trace itself back to 1914 with the creation of the Generale Staf III (GS III) during the outbreak of World War I.

 The year following the end of the war, GS III was replaced by the Centrale Inlichtingendienst (CI) in 1919.
 After Nazi Germany invaded the Netherlands, the Dutch government-in-exile deemed the CI to be inadequate for their war efforts and so created the Bureau Inlichtingen (BI) in 1942.

 After the war, in 1945, Netherlands replaced the Bureau of National Security (Bureau voor Nationale Veiligheid) and in 1947, was later known as the Domestic Security Service (Binnenlandse Veiligheidsdienst) (BVD) which would be the predecessor of the AIVD.
 For the gathering of intelligence abroad, the Foreign Intelligence Service — Buitenlandse Inlichtingendienst (BID), renamed to Inlichtingendienst Buitenland (IDB) in 1972 — had existed since 1946.
 This service was located in Villa Maarheeze in Wassenaar, just north of The Hague.
 IDB was dissolved in 1994 after heavy internal turmoil.
 The foreign intelligence task was eventually handed over to the BVD, which in doing so turned into a combined intelligence and security service.
 For this reason, it was rebranded Algemene Inlichtingen en Veiligheidsdienst (AIVD) on 29 May 2002.

 Mission

-The AIVD focuses mostly on domestic non-military threats to Dutch national security, whereas the Military Intelligence and Security Service (MIVD) focuses on international threats, specifically military and government-sponsored threats such as espionage.
+The AIVD focuses mostly on domestic non-military threats to Dutch national security, whereas the Defence Intelligence and Security Service (MIVD) focuses on international threats, specifically military and government-sponsored threats such as espionage.
 The AIVD is charged with collecting intelligence and assisting in combating domestic and foreign threats to national security.